 Over time, these organizations find themselves in a lot of guessing about what would be a good product or service, and trial and error about how new products or services could be delivered.

-2. Improve delivery mechanisms to be more efficient and less costly – Over time, product or service delivery ends up to be an inefficient collection of activities that are less efficient and more costly than need be.
+2. Improve delivery mechanisms to be more efficient and less costly – Over time, product or service delivery ends up being an inefficient collection of activities that are less efficient and more costly than need be.
 Evaluations can identify program strengths and weaknesses to improve the program.

 3. Verify that you’re doing what you think you’re doing – Typically, plans about how to deliver services, end up changing substantially as those plans are put into place.
 Evaluations can verify if the program is really running as originally planned.